Empire State Bastard: “We’re going for extremity at all costs”

 Empire State Bastard.
 That’s one hell of a name.
 What else would fit?
 The Eiffel Dickhead?
 The Great Wall Of Twats?
 No. Nothing else captures their monolithic sense of doom and dread.
 “About 12 years ago I think I was talking about the Empire State Building and it just came out wrong,” frontman Simon Neil tells NME.
 “I was like, ‘That’s the greatest name in the history of the world!’
 It just made perfect sense.
 It’s all arse-backwards the way we did this.
 We needed to make music that fit the name, and we weren’t in a rush to do it.”

-The Biffy Clyro frontman first let word slip of the “extreme” metal side-project slip in an interview with NME back in 2020, but little did we know that he and Biffy live guitarist and former Oceansize member Mike Vernart had been plotting this madcap idea on the back of tour buses for over a decade.
+The Biffy Clyro frontman first let word slip of the “extreme” metal side-project slip in an interview with NME back in 2020, but little did we know that he and Biffy live guitarist and former Oceansize member Mike Vennart had been plotting this madcap idea on the back of tour buses for over a decade.

 Now, when we meet them at Camden’s iconic sweatbox The Black Heart, our ears are still ringing from their brutal debut London show at Underworld around the corner the night before – featuring Bitch Falcon’s Naomi Macleod on bass and Slayer legend Dave Lombardo on drums, no less.
 Not only that, but there’s a bewildering album of art-metal adventure coming up.
 Good things truly come to those who wait.